aboldguess/the-42nd/README.md

 - Installable Progressive Web App with offline support
 - Admin settings include a **master reset** to wipe all game data after typing `definitely` as confirmation
+- Send a real-time **alert to all players** from the admin settings page to test notifications
 - Scanning QR codes requires login; unauthenticated scans redirect to the sign-in page

 ## Player Onboarding and Login